Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

   - patches to many other mods like RealRad, NPCs, Telrics'HealthBars etc. Many of these patches will let them work on 7dtd A20.
   - NPC hiring reworked: there is a limit to how many NPCs can follow you now. you can "equip" power armor on them.
 And they have a ammo limit.
 Friendly raiders are fixed now so after hired they will show on the hud properly.
   - NPC spawning reworked: now NPCs are rare, so keep a look for nice ones to be hired!
-  - (probably some other minor things)
+  - (probably some other major or minor things I forgot to add here..)
 .
 ########### INSTRUCTIONS FOR THE END USER (YOU THE PLAYER THAT JUST WANTS TO PLAY IT, NOT MOD): ###########
 .